EH Player Pathway

 - Players who already play for clubs and schools regularly but just want to get more hockey and will happily play with a mixed ability group

 - Players who play at a club, but whose school does not play, so would like the chance to get additional training.

 - Players who are not currently attached to a club (for various reasons including playing other sports, clashes with timetables, or simply that they have never tried the sport)

 These sessions will now be used as a fun way of children getting more good hockey coaching, focusing on the “Golden Thread” approach (see here for more information) – one key output will be to get those children currently not members of a hockey club to join their “local” club, but this is not a mandatory requirement for further progression within the Player Pathway.

-For more information on the Player Pathway within Kent please contact Jon Rye (Co-Chairman and Director of Hockey) or more information on the national perspective please take a look at the England Hockey website.
+For more information on the Player Pathway within Kent please contact Marcus Davies and Craig Snell (Directors of Junior Hockey) or Chairman to Brian Field, or for more information on the national perspective please take a look at the England Hockey website.